std::tuple

 The std::tuple

 header.
-Once included, we can then create a tuple in the usual way.
-We pass the types of our objects as template parameters, and their values as constructor parameters:
+Once included, we can then create a tuple in the usual ways.
+We pass the types of the objects we’ll be storing as template arguments, and their values as constructor arguments:

 #include <tuple>